un0btanium/ChampionChallenge/README.md

 ## What ist Champion Challenge?

 Summoners can enter challenges which run for a limited amount of time.
-Currently it is required to run the
+(Currently it is required to run the
 ```
 node newChallenge.js
 ```
 for the current challenge to end and a new one to start.
-As a future feature, this would be cool being automated via a scheduler.
-Challenges should run around 2-5 days.
+As a future feature, this would be cool being automated via a scheduler.)
+Challenges should run around 2-5 days long.
 Each challenge features 5 different champions.
 Once a player has entered a challenge, he has to play games with one of the featured champions and earn mastery points with them.
 The summoners with the most points get featured on a leaderboard on the homepage site.
 The website offers players to search their (or others) summoner names.
 Each summoner has a profile created and can be updated via an 'Update' button by the user (which currently has a cooldown of 30 minutes).